crunchysteve/Wristy-Bot/Mechanisms/MetalHardware/README.md

 There are some parts and materials you'll need to buy for this basic Stick-Bot.
 I'll also upload some 2D drawings of each individual part, soon, and embed them here.
 These 2D plans will make it easier for those who don't read OpenSCAD, the CAD language I use to render my designs and create 3D printable models with.
 Stick bot 2D plans are already uploaded, Kick-Bot 2D drawings will be next.

+All mechanisms, printed or metal, will use the same electronics, an arduino for reading MIDI and sending drive or park signals to the h-Bridge(s), and an h-bridge for each motor.
+As the Snare-Bot will use 2, or even 3, h-bridges and motors, you may want to use a Mega 2560 if you want to add a display and control panel for having control over settings or additional routines to generate advanced dynamics.
+Otherwise, a Nano or Uno will do the job.
+If you modify any of the designs or software, submit them as a pull request for review.

 ### BILL OF MATERIALS
 ``` Text
 MATERIALS